programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 On the *OpenRefine* start page, create a new project using the downloaded data file and click **Next**.
-By default, the first line will be correctly parsed as the name of a column, but you need to unselect the ‘Quotation marks are used to enclose cells containing column separators’ checkbox, since the quotes inside the file do not have any meaning to *OpenRefine*.
+By default, the first line will be correctly parsed as the name of a column, but you need to unselect the 'Quotation marks are used to enclose cells containing column separators' checkbox, since the quotes inside the file do not have any meaning to *OpenRefine*.
 Now click on '**Create project**'.
 If all goes well, you will see 75,814 rows.
 Alternatively, you can download the [initial OpenRefine project][] directly.